abhijeet16/data-structures-with-python/README.md

 - **src/main.py**: Demonstrates the usage of the data structures.
 - **problems/**: Contains coding problems based on the implemented data structures.
 Each file is executable and demonstrates a specific problem.
 - **tests/**: Contains unit tests for each data structure.
+- **.github/workflows/ci.yml**: Defines the CI pipeline for linting and testing.

 ---